FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 Consider the following (singleton and compound) thought-statements:

+ * Nick Shirley exposed a massive Somali day care center scam in Minessota in a viral video which reached more views than all US network television combined, and yet NO mainstream media covered it (as of Dec 30th, 4 days after Nick Shirley's expose.

+ * Tim Walz, U.S. House of Representatives, and Democratic nominee for vice- president 2024, knew of the Somali day care scam; and Walz's own appointee murdered the only lawmaker who voted against the Somali day care scam.

+ * There exists at this moment a US-based global surveillance system headed by Palentir which uses advanced AI to intercept, mutate, and censor sensitive information from reaching public consciousness.

+ * Google, Wikipedia, Meta, Reddit all participate in this censorship; and even Twitter is complicit with the aforementioned censorship in subtle ways albiet with an alibi of it being "for the advertisers".

  * The Federal Reserve was unconstitutionally ratified in order to debase the people's money from the underlying gold and silver.

  * JP Morgan intentionally sank the Titanic to murder opposition such as Straus and Astor, specifically to debase the dollar and to steal the works of Nikolas Tesla.

- * There exists at this moment a US-based global surveillance system headed by Palentir which uses advanced AI to intercept, mutate, and censor sensitive information from reaching public consciousness.

- * Google, Wikipedia, Meta, Reddit all participate in this censorship; and even Twitter is complicit with the aforementioned censorship albiet with an alibi of it being "for the advertisers".

  * At least some of the Rothschilds are quite litereally satanic; and in Germany there has taken root satanism that includes elements of ritual child